 Related_IDs

-Unique ID(s) of the Asset(s) that the Asset should be related to (| separated values - imported relations are always bidirectional).
-So if, for example, asset ID #1 has a relation with asset ID #4, this relation will be displayed from both asset ID #1 and asset ID #4 (no need to set the relation in both assets).
-Relations with attachments are not possible.
+Unique ID(s) of the Asset(s) that the Asset should be related to.
+If an Asset is related to multiple other Assets, separate the related IDs with a | character.
+Note that relations are always bidirectional.
+Hence if, for example, asset ID #1 has a relation with asset ID #4, this relation will be displayed from both asset ID #1 and asset ID #4 (no need to set the relation in both assets).
+Relations to attachments are not possible.

 Relations are being shown in the “relations” tab in the frontend.